carina-studio/PixelViewer/README.md

 * Save rendered image as PNG file.

 ## Download
-You can find and download all releases here: [Releases](https://github.com/carina-studio/PixelViewer/releases)
+You can find and download all releases [HERE](https://github.com/carina-studio/PixelViewer/releases).

 ## Installation
 Currently PixelViewer is built as portable package, you can just unzip the package and run PixelViewer executable directly without installing .NET Core runtime environment.
 ### Ubuntu user
 If you want to run PixelViewer on Ubuntu (also for other Linux distributions), please grant execution permission to PixelViewer first.
-If you want to create an entry on desktop, please follow the following steps:
+If you want to create an entry on desktop, please follow the steps:
 1. Create a file *(name)*.desktop in ~/.local/share/applications. ex, ~/.local/share/applications/pixelviewer.desktop.
 2. Open the .desktop file and put the following content: